Sigma 50mm f/1.4 DG DN Art Review

 In Action

-f/1.4 on a full-frame camera will give you a more shallow depth of field than f/1.4 on an APS-C camera so that is another feature to consider.
+f/1.4 on a full-frame camera will give you a more shallow depth of field than f/1.4 on an APS-C camera, so that is another feature to consider.

 Image Quality

-I was happy with the Sigma 50mm f/1.4 DG DN Art images I was able to produce for this review but perhaps never blown away by the overall image quality.
-As mentioned above, I reviewed the Sigma 35mm f/1.4 DG DN Art a few weeks ago and while these two lenses appear similar in performance I would give a slight edge to the 35mm lens.
+As mentioned above, I reviewed the Sigma 35mm f/1.4 DG DN Art a few weeks ago, and while these two lenses appear similar in performance, I would give a slight edge to the 35mm lens.

-f/1.4 on a 50mm lens gives you plenty of opportunity to blur backgrounds and while the photos are plenty sharp, I do, however, miss a bit of character in some of the images.
+f/1.4 on a 50mm lens gives you plenty of opportunity to blur backgrounds, and while the photos are plenty sharp, I do, however, miss a bit of character in some of the images.

-Please make sure to click on the sample images to view sizes up to 2500 pixels depending on your monitor size or pinch zoom if on your mobile phone.
+Please make sure to click on the sample images to view sizes up to 2500 pixels, depending on your monitor size, or pinch zoom if you are using a mobile phone.

 Conclusion